kitnil/awesome/README.md

 - [save-as-ebook](https://github.com/alexadam/save-as-ebook) - Save a web page/selection as an eBook (.epub format) - a Chrome/Firefox/Opera Web Extension
 - [thegreatsuspender](https://github.com/deanoemcke/thegreatsuspender) - A chrome extension for suspending all tabs to free up memory
 - [nightmare](https://github.com/segmentio/nightmare) - A high-level browser automation library.
-- [daydream](https://github.com/segmentio/daydream) - A chrome extension to record your actions into a nightmare script
+- [daydream](https://github.com/segmentio/daydream) - A chrome extension to record your actions into a nightmare or puppeteer script
-- [github-markdown-outline-extension](https://github.com/dbkaplun/github-markdown-outline-extension) - Displays a clickable outline of all topic headers for markdown documents on Github
+- [github-markdown-outline-extension](https://github.com/dbkaplun/github-markdown-outline-extension) - Displays a clickable outline/table of contents of all topic headers for markdown documents on Github
 - [github-highlight-selected](https://github.com/Nuclides/github-highlight-selected) - Chrome extension for highlighting selected word in GitHub source view like Sublime Text.
 - [github-email-extractor](https://github.com/prabhakar267/github-email-extractor) - :sunglasses: Chrome extension to fetch the email ID of a user even if they haven't made it public on their GitHub profile
 - [github-ast-viewer](https://github.com/lukehorvat/github-ast-viewer) - Google Chrome extension for viewing the abstract syntax tree (AST) of code on GitHub.